 Fees are charged for medications, vaccinations, laboratory tests and some medical procedures and consultations.
 There is no charge for office visits.
 However, there is a $25.00 fee for all no-shows and for appointments canceled with less than 24 hours notice.

 Check with your insurance company to see about possible reimbursement, as Lewis & Clark charges may not be covered under plan.
-Student Health does not bill insurance companies but will provide a receipt for services.
+The Health Service does not bill insurance companies but will provide a receipt for services.

 You will need to register on the Health Information Portal to obtain copies of your receipts/statements to send to your insurance company for reimbursement.

-All contacts between the patient and Student Health Service are considered confidential and are not released without the student’s written consent.
+All contacts between the patient and the Health Service are considered confidential and are not released without the student’s written consent.

 Mandatory insurance coverage